Mississippi: Economy

-The Bureau of Economic Analysis estimates that Mississippi's total state product in 2024 was $150 billion.
+The Bureau of Economic Analysis estimates that Mississippi's total gross state product in 2025 was $165 billion.
 GDP growth was .5 percent in 2015 and is estimated to be 2.4 in 2016 according to Darrin Webb, the state's chief economist, who noted it would make two consecutive years of positive growth since the recession.
-Per capita personal income in 2006 was $26,908, the lowest per capita personal income of any state, but the state also has the nation's lowest living costs.
-2015 data records the adjusted per capita personal income at $40,105.
+Mississippi's per capita personal income was $54,531 in 2025, the lowest per capita personal income of any state, but the state also has the nation's lowest living costs.
 Mississippians consistently rank as one of the highest per capita in charitable contributions.

 At 56 percent, the state has one of the lowest workforce participation rates in the country.
 Approximately 70,000 adults are disabled, which is 10 percent of the workforce.
+In 2025, small businesses made up 99.4% of all businesses in the state, and employed 47.0% of the state's workforce.

 Mississippi's rank as one of the poorest states is related to its dependence on cotton agriculture before and after the Civil War, late development of its frontier bottomlands in the Mississippi Delta, repeated natural disasters of flooding in the late 19th and early 20th century that required massive capital investment in levees, and ditching and draining the bottomlands, and slow development of railroads to link bottomland towns and river cities.
 In addition, when Democrats regained control of the state legislature, they passed the 1890 constitution that discouraged corporate industrial development in favor of rural agriculture, a legacy that would slow the state's progress for years.